 This article assumes you have a basic understanding of what a domain is, its components, and how it works.
 For example, you’ll need to understand that a Top Level Domain (TLD) means the latter part of a domain name, like .net, .com, .org, .us, .io, etc.

-This article will also assume you have purchased a shared hosting account with Vivio and have been able to log in and access your cPanel interface.
-If you’re not sure how to log in to your new cPanel account, you might want to read the following article first:
+Lastly, this article will also assume you have purchased a shared hosting account with Vivio and have been able to log in and access your cPanel interface.

 If you don’t have an account with Vivio yet, you can start here: